 Granting every learner access to the opportunities, resources, and educational rigor they need throughout their educational career to maximize academic success and social and emotional well-being; as well as viewing each learner’s individual characteristics as valuable.
 (See the Maryland State Department of Education’s Guide to Educational Equity in Maryland.)

 Individuals employed or contracted by an organization to perform duties related primarily to educational programming or teaching.

 Educational Salaries and Fees

 Salaries, fees, and the cost of benefits paid to educational personnel.

-Ensuring equally high outcomes for all, removing the predictability of success or failures that currently correlates with any social or cultural factor, examining biases, and creating inclusive environments.
-Providing learners with the supports that they need to flourish.
-Not synonymous with equality.
-Equity is a strategy.
+Ensuring equally high outcomes for all by removing the predictability of success or failure that currently correlates with any social or cultural factor; examining biases; creating inclusive environments; and providing learners with the support they need to flourish—not synonymous with equality.

 A nine-digit account number identifying an employer for purposes of reporting wages and taxes to the Internal Revenue Service.